Nayan-Chimariya/CompilerDesign/lexical_Analyzer/lab 2/readme.md

-Identify whether the input is number, character or operator.
+Identify whether the input is number, character, operator or not.